-This has been an often asked question ever since blogosphere began to rapidly expand and platforms like WordPress and Blogger came into thick of popularity.
+“On my WordPress blog, should I use tags or categories or both or none?”, this has been an often asked question ever since blogosphere began to rapidly expand and blogging platforms like WordPress and Blogger came into thick of popularity.

 Professional bloggers are very much interested in making their blogs Search Engine Optimized (or SEO friendly as they call it).
-Organization of content in your blog matters a great deal if you see from SEO viewpoint.
-Blogging platforms usually have two methods of content organization namely tags and categories.
-But which one is better?
+Organization of content in your blog matters a great deal if you see from the SEO viewpoint.
+WordPress has two methods of content organization, namely tags and categories.
+And it has been a matter of great debate as to which of these is better?

-This is the million dollar question that puzzles most of the webmasters.
+This is the million dollar question that puzzles most of the WordPress webmasters.
 I was no exception.
-But, after a lot of research, now I have declared my verdict:
+But, after a lot of research, now I am declaring my verdict:

 Categories are better.
 Period.

-I know, your next question would be: “why?” … so, let me answer this.
+I know, your next question would be: “why?”… so, let me answer it right away.

 Categories are, you see, categories!
 These are meant for organizing a heap of content into a meaningful hierarchy.
 Whereas tags are… well… tags!
-They don’t really give a hierarchical arrangement to your content.
+They are not really supposed to give a hierarchical arrangement to your content.

 - Categories are for broad organization while tags can do micro-grouping of posts.
 But as you know most blogs are equipped with search facilities –so tags lose their importance on this account.
 Users will search for the term they are looking for and find the exact content.
 Bloggers don’t need to take it upon themselves to attach each pieces of post with tags.

 - People hardly use tags for navigation.
 Categories arranged as breadcrumb trail are preferred method.

 - It is difficult to manage tags.
 Bloggers are likely to go overboard in creating tags because tags are intuitively not used for organization.
 Tags are just for tagging.
 So, people go on tagging and may tag too much.